 Diarrhea while taking antibiotics what to do.
-Causes of diarrhea while taking antibiotics
+Causes of diarrhea while taking antibacterial drugs

 An antibiotic is a drug designed to slow down the growth of microbial flora.
 The drug has a bactericidal effect, which determines the ability to create conditions where the existence of microbial cells is impossible.
-The bactericidal action is the reason that the antibiotic is used in the treatment of these diseases:
+The bactericidal effect is the reason why antibiotics are used in the treatment of these diseases:

 • gastrointestinal tract;